 Project Review Step 2 - Official Species List

-Please don't use the "county" option, but instead draw or upload your project location.
+Enter your project location information.
+Please draw or upload your project location.
 This will allow you to get more accurate information related to potential presence of species in your action area.
+Confirm the location.

 What if no species are listed under the “Endangered Species Act Species List” part of the Official Species List, and you have no other information to suggest species presence?

 Until the proposed project is implemented, check IPaC every 90 days to ensure that species information is current (by selecting “Need an updated species list”).
 If any changes to the Official Species List occur, you must complete this process again for any newly identified species.

 Continue to Step 5.

 What if species are identified under the “Endangered Species Act Species List”?

 Add all of the identified species to the species conclusions table (MS Word Format).
 Continue to Step 3.

 Proposed species are any species of fish, wildlife, or plants that is proposed in the Federal Register to be listed under section 4 of the ESA.